 Evidence that the district's students made growth as expected.

 Moderate but not significant evidence that the district's students made more growth than expected.

 Not enough students to generate a growth measure.

 By default, the report includes all of the district's students in the selected grade and subject or course who had sufficient data to be included in the report.
 You can use this filter to view the report for a subset of students.

-To filter the list of students included in the report, click Filter by: Subgroup above the graph.
-In the Subgroups window, you can choose any combination of race, sex, and demographic groups.
+To filter the list of students included in the report, click Filter by: Student Group above the graph.
+In the Student Groups window, you can choose any combination of race, sex, and demographic groups.

 If you choose more than one group within a category, the report includes students who are in either group.
 For example, if you choose Black and Hispanic, the report includes both Black students and Hispanic students.

 If you choose multiple groups across categories, the report includes only students who are in the selected groups in all categories.
 For example, if you choose Male and Students with Disabilities, the report includes only boys who are identified as students with disabilities.

 When you are finished making selections, click Submit.
 The report includes only those groups of students you selected.

 To remove a demographic from your list of filters, click the X next to the demographic.
 To remove all demographic filters at once, click Student Group.
 In the Student Groups window, click Clear and then Submit.
 The report now includes all students in the selected grade and subject or course.